 At Kin + Carta, we naturally look for approaches which create both differentiation and speed.
-We orient our capabilities around product-based thinking, which also applies to the data platforms which power those products.
-We believe that although in the past decade domain-driven design has revolutionized the way we approach application modernization, data platform modernization has yet to benefit from an equivalent pattern.
+We orient our incrementally create your data mesh. capabilities around product-based thinking, which also applies to the data platforms which power those How to get started seems an obvious question. products.
+We believe that although in the past decade As part of your modernisation effort you may also domain-driven design has revolutionised the way we approach application modernisation, data platform modernisation has yet to benefit from an equivalent pattern.
 However, would you be surprised to hear that this pattern already exists, aligns perfectly with existing domain-driven approaches, and can be implemented today?

-It is called a Data Mesh, and it provides the distributed data architecture and team models required to liberate data at scale and support analytics, machine learning, and data-powered digital products.
+It is called a data mesh, and it provides the distributed data architecture and team models required to liberate data at scale and support analytics, machine learning, and data-powered digital products.

-The key principle is that data and the owning teams should be organized in a way that aligns with the business domains which support the digital experience or analytics use-cases.
+The key principle is that data and the owning teams should be organised in a way that aligns with the business domains which support the digital experience or analytics use-cases.
 Data teams are no longer central and purely IT-focused; instead they are defined around those who know most about the domain to acquire, transform, document, catalogue and ultimately provide this domain data back to the business to power these new digital products and analytics use-cases.
 There is no longer a central data lake to serve analytics use cases.
 Business decision makers all get direct read-only access to data from each domain to use as needed, as the source of the truth.
 Though the domains have distributed ownership, the data platform technology does not; it exists on a common cloud or hybrid cloud infrastructure.